Health-Informatics-UoN/omop-lite/README.md

 helm install omop-lite omop-lite/omop-lite
 ```

-The Helm chart deploys OMOP Lite as a Kubernetes Job that creates an OMOP CDM in a PostgreSQL database.
-You can customize the installation using a values file:
+The Helm chart deploys OMOP Lite as a Kubernetes Job that creates an OMOP CDM in a database.
+You can customise the installation using a values file:

 ```yaml
 # values.yaml